 Our Marketplace GOV is impacted by seasonality, and typically sees increased activity in the fourth quarter when all major sports leagues are in season and we experience increases in order volume for theater and concert events during the holiday season.
 Quarterly fluctuations in our Marketplace GOV result from the number of cancellations, the popularity and demand of performers, tours, teams, and events, and the length and team composition of sports playoff series and championship games.

-Our Marketplace GOV increased during the three months ended March 31, 2022 as a result of higher orders processed.
+Our Marketplace GOV increased during the three and six months ended June 30, 2022 when compared to the same periods in 2021 as a result of higher number of orders processed.

 Total Marketplace Orders